aryanKaga/inotebook/README.md

-# 🎨 Animated Canvas with AI-Powered Extensions
+# 🎨 Inotebook with AI-Powered Extensions

 An interactive **animated canvas application** built from scratch in **pure JavaScript**.
 The project features **sketching tools, file sharing systems**, and is being extended with **AI-driven animations and simulations**.